PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 ### Filtering actions in section

-- **Search ID field** - a text input field with the placeholder, inputting number, clicking Search CTA, will filtrate the numeric results.
+- **Search ID field** - a text input field with the placeholder _Search ID_, inputting number, clicking Search CTA, will filtrate the numeric results.
-- **Search name** - a text input field with the placeholder, inputting letters, clicking Search CTA will filtrate the appropriate name results.
+- **Search name** - a text input field with the placeholder _Search name_, inputting letters, clicking Search CTA will filtrate the appropriate name results.
-- **Description** - a text input field with the placeholder, inputting letters, clicking Search CTA will filtrate the appropriate description results.
+- **Description** - a text input field with the placeholder _Search description_, inputting letters, clicking Search CTA will filtrate the appropriate description results.
-- **Blank dropdown** - a dropdown element, having Blank, YES or NO value.
+- **Blank dropdown** - a dropdown element, having Blank value by default, YES or NO value.
+- **Search CTA** - by default the button is disabled.
+Once there is something typed in the Filtering fields, the button becomes active.

 ### The list in section

+- **Checkbox** - category marking element which appears if there are more than 1 entries in a list.
 - **Number** - unique number of the category.
 - **Category name** - unique category name displayed.
 - **Description text** - individual description text of the category.